Earl of Derby: Creation of Edward III

-The Stanley Creation
+The Stanley creation

 The Stanley family was descended from Ligulf of Aldithley, who was also the ancestor of the Audleys (see Audley-Stanley family).
 One of his descendants married an heiress whose marriage portion included Stoneley, Staffordshire – hence the name Stanley.
 Sir Thomas Stanley served as Lord Lieutenant of Ireland and represented Lancashire in the House of Commons.
 In 1456 he was summoned to the House of Lords as Lord Stanley.
 His eldest son Thomas Stanley, 2nd Baron Stanley, married Lady Margaret Beaufort, the mother of King Henry VII, and also Eleanor Nevill.
 The title of Earl of Derby was conferred on him in 1485 by his stepson Henry VII after the Battle of Bosworth Field where Thomas decided to betray King Richard III.
 The title may derive from the family's extensive lands in the hundred of West Derby, Lancashire, rather than the county or city of Derby.

 His eldest son and heir apparent George Stanley, Lord Stanley (commonly called Lord Strange), married Joan Strange, 9th Baroness Strange and 5th Baroness Mohun, and was summoned to the House of Lords as Lord Strange in right of his wife.
 Lord Derby was succeeded by his grandson Thomas, the eldest son of Lord Strange.
 He had already succeeded his mother as tenth Baron Strange and sixth Baron Mohun.
 He married Anne Hastings, daughter of Lord Hungerford and Hastings.
 The second Earl's son Edward became the 3rd Earl.
 He notably served as Lord High Steward at the coronation of Queen Mary of England in 1553 and was Lord Lieutenant of Cheshire and Lancashire.

 Lord Derby was married four times.
 His second wife Dorothy Howard, daughter of Thomas Howard, 2nd Duke of Norfolk, supplied his heir Henry, the fourth Earl.
 He served as Ambassador to France and was one of the peers at the trial of Mary, Queen of Scots, in 1586.
 Lord Derby married Margaret Clifford, daughter of Henry Clifford, 2nd Earl of Cumberland, and his wife Eleanor, younger daughter of Charles Brandon, 1st Duke of Suffolk, and his wife Mary Tudor, daughter of King Henry VII.
 Both Lord Derby's sons succeeded to the earldom.
 The eldest son Ferdinando, the fifth Earl, was summoned to the House of Lords through a writ of acceleration in his father's junior title of Baron Strange in 1589.
 He also built Leasowe Castle, probably as an observation platform for watching horse races on the nearby sands.
-Lord Derby married Alice Spencer, but was without male issue.
-He died under mysterious circumstances and some have claimed that he was poisoned in order to prevent him from staking a claim to the throne of England through his maternal grandmother.
-On his death the baronies of Stanley, Strange and Mohun fell into abeyance between his three daughters.
+Lord Derby married Alice Spencer but was without male issue.
+He died under mysterious circumstances and some have claimed that he was poisoned to prevent him from staking a claim to the throne of England through his maternal grandmother.
+On his death, the baronies of Stanley, Strange and Mohun fell into abeyance between his three daughters.